Sarcasm/zuko/README.md

 ## Ubuntu, lightdm does not load .zprofile

+I want [my GNU Stow](https://sarcasm.github.io/notes/tools/stow.html) packages to be found, and launchable from the Ubuntu Unity desktop.

 Issue:
-I want my .zprofile to be loaded by the login manager lightdm.
+The `.zprofile` is not loaded by the login manager lightdm.

 Multiple reports:
 - https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=250765
 - https://answers.launchpad.net/ubuntu/+question/213018

-`lightdm-session` is just a bash script, that sources some profile files but does not actually start a login shell.
+`lightdm-session` is just a Bash script, that sources some profile files but does not actually start a login shell.

 It loads the following files: `/etc/profile`, `$HOME/.profile`, `/etc/xprofile`,
 `$HOME/.xprofile`.

-Since my ZSH configuration has a `.zprofile` which adds some applications to my PATH, I would like the graphical session to read it.
+Since my ZSH configuration has a `.zprofile` which adds some applications to my `PATH`, I would like the graphical session to read it.
 Without this, running a new shell or the graphical 'Run command', does not show binaries in custom paths.

-The solution I found on Ubuntu 14.04 is to hijack `/etc/X11/Xsession.d/99x11-common_start` by adding a similar scripts lexicographically before this one, that loads the session in a login shell:
+The solution I found on Ubuntu 14.04 is to hijack `/etc/X11/Xsession.d/99x11-common_start` by adding a similar script lexicographically before this one, that loads the session in a login shell:

 ```